 - Delete a history item.

-To share queries that you run, select the Share button in the response pane, and then select Copy.
-This copies a link to share that allows others to see your query and the results.
+To share queries that you run, select the Share button situated next to the Run query button, and then select Copy.
+This copies a shareable link that allows others to see your query and the results.

 Submit and view feedback for